-- Design the driveway and crossover width based on your on-site parking configuration. - Consider single or tandem parking on smaller lots, as it allows more space for landscape and a stronger building presentation to the street. - Consider creative integration of turf or ground cover into driveway design using dispersed pavers or paved strips.
+- Design the driveway and crossover width based on your on-site parking configuration. - Consider single or tandem parking on smaller lots, as it allows more space for landscape and a stronger building presentation to the street. - Consider creative integration of turf or ground cover into driveway design using dispersed pavers or paved strips. - Crossovers constructed of in situ concrete must include 30% min. supplementary cementitious materials (e.g., Boral fly ash). - Crossovers constructed of in situ concrete and comply with the Shire of Augusta-Margaret River's 'Standard Crossing' specifications and are eligible for a Shire subsidy.

 - Design vehicle access and parking based on the nominated crossover location on the applicable Local Development Plan. - Single vehicle crossovers min.
 2.8m, max.
-3.5m in width. - Double vehicle crossovers maximum 6m in width. - Driveway material must be paved, bitumen, concrete or compacted gravel.
+3.5m in width. - Double vehicle crossovers maximum 6m in width.